 When someone’s setting up a new website, they might hire a web designer to make sure it not only looks great but functions great as well.

 Now, you do need to know how to code to be a web designer and coding boot camp can be a pricey investment.
-There are, however, some coding boot camps that will let you put off paying tuition until you actually land a job.
+There are, however, some coding boot camps that will let you put off paying tuition until you land a job.

 You can check those out here.